SneakySnail/LIPRAS_470/README.md

 You can start using LIPRAS in MATLAB after downloading GUI Layout Toolbox with a MATLAB version 2016b or greater thats equipped with Curve Fitting Toolbox.
 The Statistics and Machine Learning Toolbox is required for Bayesian analysis, but not for peak fitting.

 GUI Layout Toolbox: https://www.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox

+<b>LIPRAS is now in App Designer for MATLAB 2024b and above.</b>
+See: <a href="https://www.mathworks.com/matlabcentral/fileexchange/183300-line-profile-analysis-software-lipras">MATLAB File Exchange</a>

 **Stand-Alone Version (NO MATLAB NEEDED)**